dorukayhan/gestalt-grimoire/README.md

 - if your built-in is `!grimoire` and you (for some reason) add a prefix named `!grimoire`, the prefix will never run
 - if a message matches three infixes and a regex, the infix that appears first in conf/commands.json runs

-All commands are kept in conf/commands.json, inside the appropriate one of the `prefix`, `infix`, and `regex` objects, which function as maps where the keys are commands and the values are each command's properties.
-The said properties are:
+All commands are kept in conf/commands.json as objects inside the appropriate one of the `prefix`, `infix`, and `regex` objects.
+Each object's key is the command and its values are the command's properties:

 - `action` (what the command does - `text`, `code`, or `alias`)
 - `body` (if `type` is `text`, string to post in chat; if it's `code`, name of function in conf/commands.mjs to execute; if it's `alias`, another command to execute in the form `(prefix|infix|regex) [command]`)